 Time of the season for loving

-According to Miller, the winter months are associated with a couple of factors that make singles more inclined to find that special someone.
+She noted that the fall and winter months are associated with a couple of factors that make singles more inclined to find that special someone.

 That fear of being alone is exacerbated by a second factor: the cold weather.

 According to Miller, the cold leads people to stay inside more and be less active.
 Less activity means less likelihood of meeting new people, thereby worsening fears of loneliness and the desire to find companionship during the winter months.

 The darker and shorter days of fall and winter also play a role, specifically in terms of making people feel depressed.